passes-org/passes/docs/index.md

 <script setup>import IndexExample from './IndexExample.vue';</script>
 <IndexExample />

-## Why should I use Passes?
+## Why Passes?

-Passes is founded on the belief that software should work together more seamlessly, and a web that recognizes you is better than one where you have different accounts for every app, as long as it respects and puts you in control of your privacy.
+Passes is founded on the belief that software should work together seamlessly, and a web that recognizes you is better than one where you have different accounts for every app, as long as it respects and puts you in control of your privacy.

 The key design goals of Passes are: